 Global demand for marine lubes was 2.35 million metric tons in 2017, she estimated, adding that those volumes brought an estimated U.S. $4.5 billion in sales revenue.
-Asian vessels consumed the largest portion of those products – 1.2 million tons, or 49 percent – followed by Europe and Russia (900,000 tons).
+Vessels owned by companies based in Europe, including Russia, consumed 900,000 of those tons, more than any other region except Asia, whose vessels consumed 1.2 million tons.
 Vessels originating from Africa, the Middle East and India consumed only 200,000 tons, while those based in the Americas consumed just 90,000 tons.

 The market will face several new challenges in the next few years, including regulations such as a reduction in marine fuel sulfur levels, mandates to use environmentally acceptable products, ongoing evolution in equipment design and pressures to reduce costs while providing improvements in operating efficiency.